How To Give Up On Your Dreams

 With perspective and clarity I realized that the ‘cool kids’ were not the problem.
 Well, they were kind of arrogant and snobbish at times, but I was practically begging them to be.
 I made them evil in my head to justify my lack of social skills and talent/work ethic.

-Ultimately, being in plays and singing songs in the style of whatever the fuck “The Sound of Music” is was clearly not my style.
+Ultimately, being in plays and singing songs in the style of whatever “The Sound of Music” is was clearly not me.
 My imaginary tortured soul wanted raw music with real lyrics to identify with.

 Thinking back, it’s kind of comical.
 I really wish I didn’t take life so seriously.
 And even though Rent was my favorite of all those musicals, it also is still my least favorite bill to pay.